osauldmy/arch/README.md

 # About

-Configuration files and scenarios for creating set Arch Linux instance.
+Configuration files and scenarios for creating pre-set Arch Linux instance.

 # Install